randxie/cpp-python-shared-memory/README.md

 # cpp-python-shared-memory

 This example demonstrates how to use shared memory across C++ and Python.
-The main idea is the build a Python extention that wraps boost::interprocess.
+The main idea is to build a Python extention that wraps boost::interprocess.
 The rest are the same as using C++ shared memory.

 ## Installation